kragen/derctuo/transaction-per-call.md

 (whether deoptimization for debuggability, or optimization to get a speedup on a hot loop that might not run again).

+For example, if after entering a slow interpreted procedure, the JIT found that it had spent a lot of time in that procedure without finishing, because it contains a long loop.
+The on-stack replacement problem is that, even if the JIT compiles a fast native-code version of the procedure, the interpreter is still in the middle of running the slow version.
+To get the benefit of the compilation, it somehow needs to transform a state of the interpreted version (register settings, program counter, etc.) into a corresponding state of the native-code version.
+Transactions give us the alternative possibility of rolling back from the state of the interpreted version and starting the compiled version from a fresh slate.

+Dynamic deoptimization, as in Self, is just the opposite: it requires transforming the current state of the machine-code program into a corresponding state of the source-code program so the programmer can debug it.

 Error handling
 --------------

-This was Hopwood’s primary concern in the design of Noether.
+This seems to have been Hopwood’s primary concern in the design of Noether.

-Error handling becomes substantially easier.
+With a transaction per subroutine invocation, error handling becomes substantially easier.
 Nonlocal exceptions are especially popular in pure functional languages because cleanup while unwinding the stack is unnecessary; by contrast, C++ had so much trouble with this that the STL wasn’t exception-safe for several years after it was written!
 In fact, if I